 H = Hybrid

 0 = In-person

 Teaching modes (remote, hybrid, in-person) are subject to change at any point.
 Please pay close attention when registering.
 Depending on the timing of a teaching mode change, faculty also may be in contact with students.

-This tutorial considers the relationships between broad economic structures and political institutions in the modern world.
-We consider why and how is it that the expansion of capitalism led to the birth of democracy in some countries, but dictatorships in others?
-What, if any, is the relationship between economic development and the organization of power (regime type)?
-Does economic development lead to the spread of democracy?
-Or are economic crises the key to understanding the conditions under which dictatorships fall?
-Finally, has the emergence of a neoliberal economic order affected the organization of political society?
+This seminar examines the relationships between broad economic structures and political institutions.
+We consider why and how the spread of capitalism led to the birth of democracy in some countries, but dictatorships in others?
+Here we look closely at whether it is economic development which leads to the spread of democracy.
+Or whether it is economic crises which make the movement to democracy possible.
+Finally, we examine whether the emergence of a neoliberal economic order has affected the organization of political society?